Posted by: Chris Barylick

 Category: News, Software

-Late Wednesday, Apple released its Mac OS X 10.7.4 update.
-The update, a 693 megabyte download, offers the following fixes and changes:
+The new version, a 7.1 megabyte download, offers the following fixes and changes:

 - VIDEO_TS folder, DVD image or real DVD (unencrypted — CSS is not supported internally and must be handled externally with third-party software and libraries), BDMV folder (unencrypted), and some .VOB and .TS files.

 - Any multimedia file it can get libavformat to read and libavcodec to decode.

 - Video: MPEG-2, MPEG-4, H.264 or Theora (1 or 2 passes or constant quantizer/rate encoding).

 - Audio: AAC, HE-AAC, AC3, MP3, Vorbis, FLAC or AAC, MP3, AC3, DTS and DTS-HD pass-through (supports encoding of several audio tracks).

 - Soft subtitle support (DVD/VobSub in DVD/MKV/MP4, SRT files, SRT/UTF-8 in MKV, ASS/SSA in MKV, TX3G/3GPP in MP4 – DVD/VobSub and ASS/SSA subtitles can also be burned-in the picture).

 - Picture deinterlacing, cropping and scaling.

 - Fixes several small bugs from the previous version.

 HandBrake 0.9.7 requires an Intel-based Mac running Mac OS X 10.6 or later to install and run.